Jasskaran-Singh-Shangari/Portfolio/README.md

 # ✨ Features
 Personal Bio: A brief introduction about who I am and what I do.
-Project Showcases: Highlights of my best work, complete with descriptions, technologies used, and links.
 Skills Section: A breakdown of my technical and soft skills.
 Interactive Animations: Eye-catching animations to make the site more engaging.
 Contact Me: An easy way to connect with me via email, LinkedIn, or other platforms.